 7. Youngest player

-Borussia Dortmund's Nuri Sahin is the youngest player who has appeared on the field.
+Borussia Dortmund's Nuri Sahin is the youngest player to appear on the pitch in the Bundesliga.
 He was 16 years and 335 days old as he made his Dortmund debut in 2005.

 With 602 appearances in total, Karl-Heinz Körbel is the player that has played the most Bundesliga matches.